satra/NiPyPe-Paper/nipype_paper.rst

 efficient and optimal use of neuroimaging analysis approaches.

 No uniform access to neuroimaging analysis software and usage information.
-For current multimodal datasets, researchers typically resort to using different software packages for different components of the analysis.
+For current multi-modal datasets, researchers typically resort to using different software packages for different components of the analysis.
 However, these different software packages are accessed and interfaced with in different ways, such as: shell scripting (FSL,